derailedapp/.github/profile/README.md

 #### JavaScript

-If you're a JavaScript developer, or fluent with it, you can help us with our app soon! we're currently hard working with our backend though, so please give us time!
+If you're a JavaScript developer, or fluent with it, you can help us out with our App!

+Our app is nonetheless one of the most important parts of our platform, being the place users interact with the most and use the most. **Where users actually use our other services.**

+So if you want to help just [go right here](https://github.com/derailedapp/app) and look at what you can do, or ask on the Discord.

 #### Python